Last Updated on June 12, 2022 by Gary Stephen

 Having trouble with your jade plant’s growth?
+Or you see your jade plant is dying?
 Not to fret, happy gardener, we have all the top tips you need to get your jade plant looking as good as ever.

 The Jade Plant, also known as the lucky plant or money plant, is a tough little guy to have in your home and a go-to for an easy plant to keep.
 Its needs are simple, and you won’t have to stress yourself out remembering to water it.

 Before we dive into the care needs of your plant, let’s first talk about what exactly it is.
 The jade plant comes from KwaZulu Natal and Eastern Cape provinces from South Africa.
 Its scientific name is Crassula ovata, and is considered a succulent plant, essentially a sort of cactus, and its name derives from its jade-colored leaves.

 One thing to keep in mind about the jade plant is it shares a very similar appearance to another plant the Portulacaria.
 Although very similar in look and care, the jade plant is actually poisonous to humans, dogs, cats and horses.
 Keeping one in the house is fine, but make sure it’s not reachable by jumping cats, or tiny hands.

 Despite its toxicity it is quite popular for a number of reasons.
 It can survive in most conditions, doesn’t need a lot of care, blooms very pretty flowers in winter or spring, and it is evergreen!

 But unfortunately, a plant with ‘low maintenance’ doesn’t mean ‘no maintenance’ and if we don’t take the time to understand our plants, we end up with a so-called tough house-plant that is on the brink of death.